Akshay-KS198/JobPilot/README.md

 ## 🚀 Features

 - Post new job openings
-- Update job status (e.g., Open, In Progress, Closed)
+- Update job status (e.g., Interview, Offer, Rejected)
 - View a list of all jobs
-- Filter/search jobs by status or title
+- Edit the posted jobs by status
-- Responsive UI for desktop and mobile
+- Delete the job application according to the requirement

 ## 🛠 Tech Stack